U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Travel Management Planning Background Information

-The information gathered during the comment periods helped inform the route designation process that will help guide management of the roads and trails in the planning area for the next two decades, including which roads and trails are designated open, limited, or closed, including the designation of roads and trails for different types of travel.
+The information gathered during the comment periods helped inform the route designation process that was completed and will help guide management of the roads and trails in the planning area for the next two decades, which includes which roads and trails are designated as open, limited, or closed, and also includes the designation of roads and trails for different types of travel.

 BLM staff carefully analyzed all comments received on the draft Travel Mangement Plan and incorporated those comments into the Proposed Travel Plan.
 The field office staff worked closely with all of our Cooperating Agencies and revisited the 30,000+ route segments along side the public comments that were received.